+Note: P-values in the parentheses. *** p<0.01, ** p<0.05, * p<0.1

-Source: ???
+Source: own calculations

 VIII.
 Limitations

 There are two main limitations of the empirical investigation presented in this paper.
 The first limitation relates to the number of observations.
 Currently, the estimations are based on 264 observations (panel data for 24 countries over an 11-year time period), which may lead to a small sample bias in estimators.
 This reservation applies especially to methods such as the GMM, which require a large amount of cross-sectional observations.
 Therefore, possible extensions of the cross-sectional dimensions could improve the reliability and robustness of the results.